libremfg/rhize-docs/content/how-to/gql/query-mutate-subscribe.md

 ## Subscriptions

 The operations for a `subscription` are similar to the operations for a [`query`](#queries).
-They are typically useful for notifying about real-time changes to a manufacturing resource.
+But rather than providing information about the entire item, the purpose of subscriptions is to notify about real-time changes to a manufacturing resource.

 This example query subscribes to changes in a specified set of `workResponses`, reporting only their `id` and effective end time.